fp-santos/fp-santos.github.io/_members/pawar.md

 publications: 'author^=*Pawar'

 teaser: >
-    I am currently a 2nd year Masters in AI student at the University of Amsterdam.
-I have three years of experience in Software Engineering.
+    I'm Madhura, a Ph.D. student at Prosocial Dynamics Lab (SIAS Group), University of Amsterdam.
+I am part of the RE-LINK project, where I focus on understanding the impact of link-recommendation algorithms on cooperation and collective action!
 profile:
     name: Madhura Pawar
     align: right